World Cup: Time for German football to 'wake up' after exit – DW – 08/03/2023

 But one inspirational captain can't be expected to do everything all of the time.
 In the end, her one goal was not enough.
 And, after Morocco shocked Colombia in the group's other game, neither was a 1-1 draw, as Germany crashed out of the World Cup in the group stage for the first ever time.

-"It's incredibly disappointing," Popp told DW post-match, finding more words than she had managed in previous interviews.
+"It's incredibly disappointing," Popp told DW postgame, finding more words than she had managed in previous interviews.

 Coach Martina Voss-Tecklenburg echoed those sentiments, telling broadcaster ZDF that Germany "never really got into the game."